GfSE/SAF-Specification/developing-saf/concept/concepts.md

 Specifies the fact that a General Function is used as base Class for specific System or Context Functions.
-## General Functional Flow
+## General Functional Exchange
 exposed in viewpoint [System Process Viewpoint](../viewpoints/System-Process-Viewpoint.md)

 realized by Metaclass ObjectFlow

-Specifies the fact that an Exchange between Function Parameters is taking place.
+Specifies the fact that an General Functional Exchange between General Function Parameters is taking place.
 ## General Functional Parameter
 exposed in viewpoint [System Domain Item Kind Viewpoint](../viewpoints/System-Domain-Item-Kind-Viewpoint.md)